adamtilson/adamtilson.github.io/lecture/lec-17/markdown.md

       - Division by Zero
       - Oscillation
       - Root Jumping
-- Basically should only be used when determining the symbolic derivative is not feasible
+- Generally only preferable to Newton Raphson when finding the symbolic derivative is not feasible
 ---
 ## Bisection Method